 REVISE, REVISE, REVISE!
 Give your child a most important gift: The chance to revise their reading, writing, and Mathematics skills.
 Do not take for granted that the reading, writing, and Mathematics skills your child learnt yesterday, a few minutes ago, or last week, are remembered.
 Always revise reading, writing, and Mathematics ideas and skills until your… Continue reading Revise, Revise, Revise

-A useful definition of patience when working with your child’s reading, writing, and Mathematics skills
+A useful definition of patience when working with your child’s reading, writing, and maths skills